-Anchor Academy provides opportunities for students to participate in a variety of vocational/volunteer opportunities or community service activities in order to help further develop their strengths, skills and interests.
+Anchor Academy provides opportunities for students to participate in a variety of vocational/ volunteer opportunities or community service activities in order to help further develop their strengths, skills and interests.
 These experiences help students build community connections while developing a stronger sense of self.
+Such opportunities may occur either off-campus or at the school as part of the vocational programming.
 School staff work with students in the community to teach and model appropriate vocational skills and social interactions.